Playable Guardians User Manual

 If you have an error where the safeguard doesn’t kick in or a Guardian system never appears, you can use the NSC System Spawn Control Center to fix this.

-As I stated before, ALL players in multiplayer will receive the message about the newly discovered Pirate System to get to the Carrack Pirate Galleon, however, only one player can have the Carrack Pirate Galleon, assuming that one player can get it in time.
-I currently have no means of “transferring” the Pirate Galleon to another player if both players meet in battle, having them dual to see who can grab it first.
+As I stated before, all players in multiplayer will receive the message about the newly discovered Pirate System to get to the Carrack Pirate Galleon, however, only one player can have the Carrack Pirate Galleon, assuming any player can acquire it in time.
+I currently have no means of “transferring” the Pirate Galleon to another player if both players meet in battle, having them duel to see who can grab it first.
 I’m not sure if I will add such a feature, but it is a possibility.

-Playable Guardians Standalone is meant to be balanced in the fact that it fixes many issues with vanilla Guardians and allows the player to enjoy them without making it super easy.
-There really isn’t any way to perfectly balance this out without more control over Stellaris base combat (individual ship & weaponry targeting for instance), however, if anyone has suggestions on ways to make the Playable Guardians more balanced (against each other, normal Guardians, etc), I’m happy to listen, although I promise nothing.
+Playable Guardians is meant to be balanced in the fact that it fixes many issues with vanilla Guardians and allows the player to enjoy them without making it easy.
+There isn’t any way to perfectly balance the feature out without more control over Stellaris base combat (individual ship & weaponry targeting for instance), however, if anyone has suggestions on ways to make the Playable Guardians more balanced (against each other, normal Guardians, etc), I’m happy to listen, although I promise nothing.

 Save Game Compatibility:

-With the release of NSC 6.0 (and Playable Guardians Standalone 2.0), the mods now include an event that checks every month after game launch if the mod was applied to a game that previously didn’t have either NSC Main or Playable Guardians Standalone.
-If it determines that the save game in question didn’t have either mod, it will automatically apply all flags and features that are required for the basic functioning of the mod (for NSC Main this includes other things for other features of the mod).
+With the release of NSC V6, the mod now includes an event that checks every month after game launch if the mod was applied to a game that previously didn’t exist.
+If this event determines the save game in question doesn’t have NSC Main (or Playable Guardians Standalone) it will automatically apply all flags and features required for the basic functioning of the mod.

 IMPORTANT: It is still NOT recommended that your run NSC Main and Playable Guardians together, as both do the same thing in slightly different ways, and even mod switching can cause issues.